hippodippo/servux/README.md

 const servux = require('servux');
 const app = servux();

 // This is a Place Holder.
+Servux is still in development.
 ```